aronbeal/postman-utils/README.md

-# Postmark utilities
+# Postman utilities

-Defines a set of utility scripts for working with Postmark.
+Defines a set of utility scripts for working with Postman.
 These scripts a written in Typescript, and designed to be compiled down to a single compressed `index.min.js` file.
 You can then embed that file in a gist (for a controlled release), or link to it directly.

 ## Repo overview